gl-inet/docs4.x/docs/tutorials/internet_repeater.md

 ## Join Other Network

-If the SSID is not in the Available Network list, or if the SSID is hidden, you can click **Join Other Network**.
+If the SSID is not in the Available Networks list, or if the SSID is hidden, you can click **Join Other Network**.

 ![join other network](https://static.gl-inet.com/docs/en/4/tutorials/internet_repeater/join_other_network.png){class="glboxshadow" width="60%"}